realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 ## Two Dashboards

 The system has two Streamlit dashboards.
 The vehicle tracker (`app.py`, port 8501) shows vehicles moving on a live map with trail history, nearest-driver lookup and shortest path queries between zones.
-The analytics dashboard (`analytics_app.py`, port 8502) shows zone activity over time and the busiest road segments, updated every 30 seconds from a Databricks Delta table.
+The analytics dashboard (`analytics_app.py`, port 8502) shows zone activity over time and the busiest road segments, updated every 30 seconds from a Lakehouse Delta table.

 Run them alongside the simulator: